mxcube/mxcubecore/diffractometer.md

 - y axis is perpendicular to the beam, parallel to the ground.
 Positive direction is from left to right, facing the beam.
 - z axis is perpendicular to the floor.
 Positive direction is top down.

-Here follows the list of the hardcoded roles and the description of the corresponding objects, accessible via beamline.diffractometer hardware object.
+Here follows the list of the fixed roles and the description of the corresponding objects, accessible via beamline.diffractometer hardware object.

 1\.
 Motor objects (roles) and their functionality:

 - **omega** - the rotation axis, independent of the orientation (up, down or side).
+Pisitive direction is clockwise
 - **sampx** - centring table x axis
 - **sampy** - centring table y axis
 - **focus** - alignment table x axis